 If you are having trouble inserting it have a look at why.
 Has something fallen into the handle slot or is the battery protector contacts cover still on?

-Don’t forget to replace the two screws which will secure the new battery to the V6 handle.
+Don’t forget to replace the two screws to secure the new battery to the Dyson V6 handle.
 It’s now time to fully recharge your new battery before use.

 Charging should take around 3 1/2 hours from a fully discharged battery.
 A blue light will illuminate when charging begins and turn off when the battery is full.
 It’s now ready for cleaning duties again.